-There is hope, innovation and support available for those with bladder here at the U-M Comprehensive Cancer Center.
+There is hope, innovation and support available for those with bladder cancer here at the U-M Comprehensive Cancer Center.

 Bladder cancer is the 4th most commonly diagnosed cancer in men and 9th in women.